Hodgkin Lymphoma

 • cHL is a B-cell lymphoma of germinal center origin that has lost its B-cell phenotype.

-• NLPHL lacks typical RS cells but has lymphocytic and histiocytic cells, characterized by larger cells with folded multilobulated nuclei (“popcorn cells” or LP cells)—show a nucleus with multiple nucleoli that are basophilic and smaller than RS cells.
+• NLPHL lacks typical RS cells but has lymphocytic and histiocytic cells, characterized by larger cells with folded multilobulated nuclei (“popcorn cells” or LP cells)

 • Genome-wide association studies identified 19p13.3 at intron 2 of TCF3.